ganjorik/ganjorik/README.md

 ## 🎯 Career Goal

-Seeking a **Java Backend Developer** position where I can apply my engineering background, continue learning from experienced developers and contribute to building reliable backend systems.
+Seeking a Java Backend Developer position where I can apply my engineering background, contribute to reliable backend systems, and continue growing as a backend engineer.

 ---